 Fluke 117 does not need to be calibrated when you first get it, but despite this, you should calibrate it because the accuracy will be even better after you do that.
-Manual that comes with Fluke 117 contains detailed instructions for operation, and is easily understandable.
+The Manual that comes with Fluke 117 contains detailed instructions for operation and is easily understandable.

 How to calibrate Fluke 117?

-Manufacturer recommends that you calibrate Fluke 117 with an artificial power source so that you have an external reference point although it is not needed because this multiemter contains reference points that are installed in the software.
+The manufacturer recommends that you calibrate Fluke 117 with an artificial power source so that you have an external reference point although it is not needed because this multimeter contains reference points that are installed in the software.
 All that you need to do is to select a code for the setting you need to calibrate and that’s it.

 Look: Instructions on the process of calibration itself are short and easily understandable.
 It will take you one time to read those two pages and you will know what to do immediately.
 It is so incredibly easy.

 this model is made all over the world, depending on the location of the market it is shipped to.
 Fluke has manufacturing plants all over the world, in the USA, Europe, and Asia.
 Once built, the multimeters are then shipped into sales centers all over the world.
 The Fluke Company has sales centers in every major country in the world.
 You can buy your multimeter in person, or you can order it from Fluke directly or one of the retail sellers that sell multimeters.